graham-thomas/comp-gen-zymo/README.md

 # Comparative genomics project (comp-gen-zymo)

-## Reproducing analysis from Hartmann et al., 2017 "A fungal wheat pathogen evolved host specialization by extensive chromosomal rearrangements".
+### Reproducing analysis from Hartmann et al., 2017 "A fungal wheat pathogen evolved host specialization by extensive chromosomal rearrangements".

-The purpose of this repository is to demonstate capability of executing population, comparative genomics analysis, ultimately determining SNP variation between 54 *Z. tritici* strains.
+The purpose of this repository is to **demonstate capability of executing population, comparative genomics analysis**, ultimately determining SNP variation between 54 *Z. tritici* strains.
 This is a subset of the 106 genomes analysed in the original paper.

 ### Methods from paper;